 - - - - -

 Gardner, Richard L. (1998).
 Parental alienation syndrome: A guide for mental health and legal professionals.
 Cresskill NJ: creative Therapeutics Inc.

 Dr. Amy J.L.
-Baker, Ph.D. is a developmental psychologist and author of "Co-parenting with a Toxic Ex".
+Baker, Ph.D. is a developmental psychologist and author of "Co-parenting with a Toxic Ex" (#ad).
 She has also written "Adult Children of Parental Alienation Syndrome: Breaking the Ties That Bind" and "Beyond the high road: Responding to 17 parental alienation strategies without compromising your morals or harming your child."
 You can visit her site at www.amyjlbaker.com to find out more.
+(As an Amazon Associate I earn from qualifying purchases)

 Other parental conflict issues: